susizdip/PEC3_Manovich_Reloaded/README.md

 For more details see [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

 ## Re-descubriendo la hibridacion: Caso 2
 ***

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/susizdip/readme.md/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Referencias y Bibliografía

-***

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/susizdip/readme.md/settings/pages).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.